You may download this series as a PDF, click here.

 But the bystander passivity that has come under critical scrutiny in the Happy Valley is sadly very common in male peer culture – especially in cases of gender and sexual violence involving “one of the guys.”
 To many people this seems perplexing.
 How could people not act, especially when the alleged abuse involves children?
 Many callers to sports talk radio programs in recent weeks have asserted that if they had observed or been told about what went down at Penn State, they would have taken immediate, forceful action.
 Maybe so, but talk is cheap.
 It is easy from a distance to judge others’ failure to act.
 But as someone who has led hundreds of interactive discussions with men on the topic of engaging bystanders in the prevention of sexual and domestic violence, I know it is more complicated than that.

 In reality there is often a price men must be willing to pay for doing the right thing.
 For example, when it comes to men’s mistreatment of women, men who speak out and confront or interrupt each other’s abusive behavior run the risk of fostering resentment from other men, increasing tensions in their daily interpersonal relationships, or in some cases, even suffering violent reprisals.
+The pain went away.
+The drug is expensive, but it is really worth it.
+If you want to know more, visit https://shlclubhouse.org/soma-online/.
 Or they have to contend with their peers questioning their “manhood,” even their heterosexuality.
 The stress and anxiety this kind of disapproval produces can be as disturbing for a 45-year-old man as it is for a 15-year-old boy.

 In a powerful college athletic program, fraternity or military organization a man who “drops a dime” on another man — especially someone who is well-respected or critical to the group’s image or success – might be seen as being disloyal to the group itself.
 In groups that prize blind loyalty over other ethical considerations, acting on principle thus comes with a cost.
 Depending on the popularity of the alleged perpetrator, a man who breaks the informal code of silence runs the risk of committing social suicide.